 - US issues clarification on higher education H-1B exemption criteria

 - Democratic Senator slams Donald Trump for not acting on H-1B reform

-- Indian-origin woman pleads guilty in H1B visa fraud scheme
+- Indian-American brothers convicted in H1B visa fraud scheme

 He asked about a practice by the State Department that allows B visa holders to work in the US as if they had been granted H-1B skilled labour visas, and is seeking the legal justification for such a practice.